medik8s/docs/remediation.md

 Additionally, physical machines can't pop into existance via an API call and take much longer to provision.

-It is therefor clear that there is no one-size-fits-all solution for remediation.
+It is therefore clear that there is no one-size-fits-all solution for remediation.
 For this reason, the [ExternalRemediation API](https://github.com/kubernetes-sigs/cluster-api/blob/HEAD/docs/proposals/20191030-machine-health-checking.md) was established to allow multiple remediation mechanisms to exist, even within a single cluster, without creating conflicts.